 Support the Girls follows a day in the life of Lisa, the manager of an American sports bar where the waitresses are forced to wear skimpy outfits and flirt with the regulars.
 She is fiercely protective of the women working with her and trying to deal with problems at work and in her personal life.
 Lead actress Regina Hall gives a stand out performance as Lisa in this heart-warming portrayal of sisterhood.

 Two women form a close friendship and a business after being cheated on by the same man.
 Madeleine Sami and Jackie van Beek wrote, directed, and star in this hidden gem from New Zealand.
 It’s a witty, uplifting comedy and a must-see movie.

 Romy and Michele’s High School Reunion

 Two inseparable friends attend their ten-year high school reunion in this cult classic film from the ’90s.
 It’s a film about self-acceptance, self-expression, and is full of funny quotable one-liners.

 Another classic from the ’90s, and a feminist take on the couple-on-the-run movie.
 It follows two best friends driving cross-country on the run from the law and is considered one of the best American road trip movies of all time.

 Céline Sciamma’s Girlhood follows teenager Marieme as she escapes her troubled life by joining a gang of free-spirited girls.
 It’s an emotional journey that portrays the transition from girlhood into womanhood.

 Birds of Prey is the latest movie based on DC Comics.
-It’s written and directed by women, and focuses on the comic book character Harley Quinn, and a group of kick-ass women from Gotham City.
-It’s a colourful, action-packed movie with a stellar female cast, high-energy soundtrack, and memorable fight scenes.
+It’s written and directed by women and focuses on the comic book character Harley Quinn and a group of kick-ass women from Gotham City.
+It’s a colorful, action-packed movie with a stellar female cast, a high-energy soundtrack, and memorable fight scenes.
 This film also pays homage to breakfast food, as we see a special breakfast sandwich through the eyes of Harley.